 Ruth Crawford Seeger (1901–1953)

-& folk music specialist.
+American composer and folk music specialist.
 Step-mother of Pete Seeger. piano lessons with

 Djane Lavoie-Herz, sparked interest in theosophy & Scriabin, met Dane

-Rudhyar & Henry Cowell
+Rudhyar and Henry Cowell.

 https://ca.toa.st/blogs/magazine/a-quiet-pioneer-composer-ruth-crawford-seeger-laura-barton

-18-Walter Kaufmann (1907 – 1984)
+18- Walter Kaufmann (1907 – 1984)

-fled Germany
+Bohemian-born American, he fled Germany

 before WW2-studied Indian music with Theosophists John Foulds and his wife,